JumboCode Website Redesign

 Increase applications icon

-Created and documented the first design system
+Created and documented the first scalable design system

 Increase applications icon